fkie-cad/windowsScripts/README.md

 In this case, the value is stored in an NVRAM variable and the registry key becomes meaningless after the reboot.
 Therefore, this complicated steps have to be followed:
 https://www.microsoft.com/en-us/download/details.aspx?id=40897

+The script tries to do it automatically with the `/d` option.
+Nonetheless the required [Local Security Authority (LSA) Protected Process Opt-out tool](https://www.microsoft.com/en-us/download/details.aspx?id=40897)  has to be downloaded first.

 ### Links
 https://learn.microsoft.com/en-us/windows-server/security/credentials-protection-and-management/credentials-protection-and-management